thd-research/calf-rl-mobile-robot/docs/get_started.md

 ## Perform the proposed controllers on Turtlebot3 in real-world

-The CALF, SARSA-m and PPO controllers should be trained on Gazebo simulation environment firstly.
-Then the best checkpoint is chosen manually based on the accumulative cost displayed on the MLFlow UI.
+First, the CALF, SARSA-m, and PPO controllers should be trained in the Gazebo simulation environment.
+Then, the best checkpoint is chosen manually based on the accumulative cost displayed on the MLFlow UI.

 ### Turtlebot setup
-To control physical turtlebot, we need to connect the PC running Regelum controllers and the turtlebot to the same Wifi access point.
+To control the physical Turtlebot, we need to connect the PC running Regelum controllers and the Turtlebot to the same Wi-Fi access point.

-**NOTE: The Turtlebot in Gazebo is not allowed to run while we run the turtlebot in real-world.**
+**NOTE: The Turtlebot in Gazebo is not allowed to run while we run the Turtlebot in the real-world.**

 1. Network configuration: Follow the instruction [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#network-configuration), find the assigned IP address of your PC (i.e. `192.168.122.11`) and execute these commands: (inside docker container)
 ```